1.1 Why is phonics important?

 Phonics Check answer sheet

-Downloadable answer sheet for paper version Phonics Check.Show more
+A downloadable answer sheet for the offline mode of the Year 1 Phonics Check.Show more

 Student practice materials for the Phonics Check